Treating pregnant women with opioid use disorders using addiction medications is proven to have the best results for both mother and child.

 Effective prenatal care for women with opioid substance use disorders includes medication-assisted treatment of opioid maintenance, rather than an attempt at detoxification.
 Treatment is intended to manage the woman’s substance use disorder to prevent further use of opioids while pregnant24 and to reduce the impact on the developing fetus.25

-Research shows that babies born to women who receive medication-assisted treatment during pregnancy fare better than those whose mothers receive no treatment.26 Studies have also shown that opioid maintenance is more effective than opioid detoxification.
+Research shows that babies born to women who receive addiction medications during pregnancy fare better than those whose mothers receive no treatment.26 Studies have also shown that opioid maintenance is more effective than opioid detoxification.
 A study compared methadone-assisted withdrawal with methadone maintenance and found pregnant women who were treated through methadone maintenance were more like to stay in treatment longer, were more consistent about obstetric appointments, and delivered their babies at the hospital where their program was offered.27

 Pregnant women who participate in a methadone maintenance program have been shown to:

 - Gain more weight

 - Start prenatal care earlier

 - Have fewer instances of children released to foster care

 - And are more likely to attend a substance use treatment program.28